mikrono/tModLoaderWiki_kr_ko/TagCompound.md

 ```

 # List Example
-A common mistake that modders make with TagCompound is saving lists of data as individual entries in a TagCompound.
+A common mistake that modders make with `TagCompound` is saving lists of data as individual entries in a `TagCompound`.
 For example, the following is a bad approach:

 ```cs
 TagCompound saveData = new TagCompound();